What to expect from a hospitality or travel degree

-Language skills may be an asset if you wish to work for an international hotel group or in an overseas role, and an A level in food technology may stand you in good stead if your future career involves overseeing catering arrangements.
-You may find that business, economics or geography A levels are useful.
+Language skills may be an asset if you wish to work for an international hotel group or in an overseas role, and you may find that business, economics or geography A levels are useful.
 However, courses are usually open to applicants with any combination of A levels.

 Grade requirements vary.
 The University of Surrey asks for AAB for applicants to its international hospitality management programme, while other institutions typically accept slightly lower grades.
-You are also likely to need five GCSE passes, including maths and English.
+You are also likely to need at least grade C in GCSE maths and English language, or equivalent.

 What will I learn on a hospitality management degree course?